 - Increased pain or discomfort that your pain medication does not resolve.

 Unfortunately, it is not always possible to avoid scarring where the surgeon has made incisions.
 The size and location of the scars will vary according to the technique used.
-Make sure you have discussed with your surgeon what scarring you can expect.
-Most scars will be minimal and your surgeon will make them as discreet as possible, often placing the incisions either inside the mouth or underneath the chin so they are as unobtrusive as possible.
+Be sure to have discussed with the surgeon what scarring is expected.
+Most scars will be minimal and the surgeon will make them as discreet as possible, often placing the incisions either inside the mouth or underneath the chin so they are as unobtrusive as possible.
 Remember that scars will also fade with time.
-How much they fade will depend on the healing ability of your skin.
-Your surgeon can also give you some tips on how you should care for your wounds, to minimise the scarring you may be left with.
+How much they fade will depend on the healing ability of the skin.
+The surgeon can also give you some tips on how to care for the wounds and to minimise the scarring

 Sometimes the skin where the surgeon has operated on can change colour slightly after the surgery.
 This should settle over a few months.
-You should be able to easily cover this with makeup if it concerns you.
+Patients should be able to easily cover this with makeup.

-If, during your surgery, the nerves in your face or jaw are injured, you may lose some feeling or movement in your face.
+If during the surgery, the nerves in the face or jaw are injured, patients may lose some feeling or movement in the face.
 For most cases, this is temporary.
 However, rarely, more long-term loss of sensation or movement can occur.
-At Medbelle, we work with BAAPS/BAPRAS surgeons who are highly skilled and qualified.
-This means that you will be at less risk of this occurring.

-After a cosmetic surgery, there is always the possibility that you find you are unhappy with the results of your procedure, or that they are not exactly as you had expected.
-To ensure that you are happy with the final results, we recommend that you talk openly with your surgeon during your consultation about your desired outcomes and make sure that they understand your expectations to ensure you are both happy with the aims of the chin enhancement.
+After cosmetic surgery, there is always the possibility that patients find that are unhappy with the results of the procedure, or that they are not exactly as you had expected.
+To ensure that patients are happy with the final results, it is recommended that patients talk openly with their surgeon during the consultation about all desired outcomes and make sure that they understand all expectations to ensure patient and surgeon are both happy with the aims of the chin enhancement.

 Do I need a GP referral for Chin Enhancement surgery?